Oil rebounds towards $81 but weaker demand view weighs

 Still, the monthly report by the International Energy Agency (IEA) on Friday weighed.
 The IEA said the market looked "adequately supplied for now" and trimmed its forecasts for world oil demand growth this year and next.
 [IEA/M]

-"This is due to a weaker economic outlook, trade concerns, higher oil prices and a revision to Chinese data," said the IEA, which advises industrialized countries on energy policy.
+"This is due to a weaker economic outlook, trade concerns, higher oil prices and a revision to Chinese data," said the IEA, which advises industrialised countries on energy policy.

 "The bearish alarm bells are ringing for next year's oil balance as market players brace for the return of a supply surplus," said Stephen Brennock of oil broker PVM.